sugarkube/sugarkube/docs/pseudo-install-kapps.md

     in the target cluster.
   * Refresh (or build) the cache (see below)
   * Read `sugarkube.yaml` from each kapp so we know what creds each one needs
-  * Write the plan as YAML to the root of the kapp cache (by default `_generated_plan.yaml`, or to a supplied path).
+  * Print the diff as YAML on stdout, or to a file (default `<cache_dir>/_generated_diff.yaml`)

-Also support loading a previously generated plan instead of always having to go through this process.
+Also support loading a previously generated diff instead of always having to go through this process.

-### Where to declare which creds a kapp needs?
+### Where to declare which secrets a kapp needs?
-If we store `sugarkube.yaml` we need to build/refresh the cache while generating the plan.
-If they're somewhere else we won't need to.
-What's better?
-It's probably clearer to store them in kapps, then people can configure their CD pipelines to throw warnings if someone uses a credential †hat doesn't contain the kapp's name (e.g. the wordpress kapp should probably only need creds prefixed with `wordpress`).
+Kapps can include a `sugarkube.yaml` file which will be outputted verbatim by the `cluster diff` command.
+Thsi can be used by CI/CD systems to discover which secrets a kapp needs making available during installation as environment variables.

+The `sugarkube.yaml` file can also contain additional metadata about the kapp such as what type of kapp it is.
+While the types of some kapps can be identified via heuristics (e.g. a kapp includes a Helm chart if it includes a file called `Chart.yaml`), some can't be so easily so must be explicitly specified.
+They can be specified in `sugarkube.yaml`.

 ## Refreshing the cache
 Sometimes we'll want to build a cache for all kapps in all manifests for a